boxcutter/kvm/docs/install-iso.md

 ## Create a volume in a storage pool and start the install

+NOTE: When you install Ubuntu interactively and choose default partitioning, only HALF the disk space is used by default: https://bugs.launchpad.net/subiquity/+bug/1907128

 ```
 $ virsh vol-create-as default ubuntu-image.qcow2 20G --format qcow2
 Vol ubuntu-image.qcow2 created